 How Patrick Cannon can help with your appeal

 If you think that you have overpaid stamp duty on your residential purchase because, for example, MDR might have applied, or the property was derelict, then I can assist by advising you on making a refund claim to HMRC and, if necessary, appealing an HMRC decision to the tax tribunal on your behalf.
 Unlike many firms advising in this area, I give clear advice, charge an agreed fixed fee upfront, and do not seek a percentage of the tax saved.
-Please use the contact form below to get in touch if you would like help with a stamp duty refund.

 Should you ask Patrick Cannon to assist you?